thephez/dpp-spec/docs/data-trigger.md

 ## DPNS Trigger Validation

-As of DPP v0.21, only DPNS, DashPay, Feature Flags, and Reward Shares are able to use data triggers.
+Only DPNS, DashPay, Feature Flags, and Reward Shares are able to use data triggers.
 Their data triggers are defined in [js-dpp](https://github.com/dashpay/platform/tree/v0.24.5/packages/js-dpp/lib/dataTrigger).
 See here for some [validation tests](https://github.com/dashpay/platform/tree/v0.24.5/packages/js-dpp/test/unit/dataTrigger/):

 ```text
 createContactRequestDataTrigger